chriskhanhtran/chriskhanhtran.github.io/_posts/2020-04-07-spanberta-bert-for-spanish-from-scratch.md

 # Introduction

 Self-training methods with transformer models have achieved state-of-the-art performance on most NLP tasks.
 However, because training them is computationally expensive, most currently available pretrained transformer models are only for English.
-Therefore, in order to improve performance of NLP tasks on our projects on Spanish, my team at Skim AI decided to train a **RoBERTa** language model for Spanish from scratch and call it SpanBERTa.
+Therefore, to improve performance on NLP tasks in our projects on Spanish, my team at [**Skim AI**](https://skimai.com/) decided to train a **RoBERTa** language model for Spanish from scratch and call it SpanBERTa.

 SpanBERTa has the same size as RoBERTa-base.
 We followed RoBERTa's training schema to train the model on 18 GB of [OSCAR](https://traces1.inria.fr/oscar/)'s Spanish corpus in 8 days using 4 Tesla P100 GPUs.